digitensions/MACEscripts/README.md

 External libraries are required for this script including FFmpeg-python PyPi available from: https://pypi.org/project/ffmpeg-python/

 NOTE: There may be inaccuracies experienced with the trim function in FFmpeg which can be caused by the in/out points skipping forward or backward to the nearest keyframe.
 At present I'm unsure how to resolve this issue so please be mindful of this if you intend to use this code for actual archival MP4 production.

+# Main_new.py

+A variation on Main.py that has removed ffmpeg-python for the FFmpeg calls and replaced with subprocess calls, that allow you to more directly dictate the way your FFmpeg command is called.
+This is essential to allow the -ss call to fall before the -i on the command line.
+The crop function still needs more testing as there are long gop issues with this function - have to read up more and see if there are ways of making crops more accurate.
+We've only tested with input files that are ProRes 422HQ so far.